Hospital Medicine Fellowship (Minnesota)

 More and more data suggest that physicians specializing in hospital medicine improve certain aspects of patient care and medical education.
 Dedicated hospitalists, when compared with physicians who have combination inpatient and outpatient practices, have been shown to improve a number of hospitalization-related variables, including mortality, patient satisfaction, re-hospitalization rate, length of stay, overall cost effectiveness, and both resident and nursing satisfaction.

 Many of these benefits may result from hospitalists simply spending more time becoming experts in the delivery of care in the hospital.
-We—and a growing number of our colleagues around the nation—believe that hospital medicine is sufficiently distinct from general internal medicine to justify special training in this field.
+This fellowship — and a growing number of colleagues around the nation — believe that hospital medicine is sufficiently distinct from general internal medicine to justify special training in this field.

 Training in Mayo Clinic's Hospital Medicine Fellowship prepares internal medicine specialists for careers as clinician-researchers or clinician-educators with expertise in managing acutely ill, complex medical patients.

-The one-year Hospital Medicine Fellowship at Mayo Clinic in Minnesota is designed to:
+The one-year Hospital Medicine Fellowship at Mayo Clinic in Rochester, Minnesota, is designed to:

 - Refine the knowledge and skill set of hospital medicine